Coordinator for Student Access, Pathfinders Program

 Coordinator for Student Access, Testing, and Technology Services

 My name is Abby and I am so happy to introduce myself to you!
 My undergraduate degree is in Family and Human Services with a Marketing Minor, and my Master’s is in Social Work.
 I am a licensed, Oklahoma social worker under supervision for my clinical license.
 My focus is young adults living with Autism.
 Working as a helping professional is my life’s work, and I love working with our students at TU.
 I believe that all students deserve equal access in their educational and social environments, and I am pleased to be an advocate and partner with our students.

-I have been a member of the TU family for 17 years!
+I have been a member of the TU family since 2003.
 I received my Bachelor’s in Accounting from The University of Tulsa.
-I have operated as a Work-study Student, Administrative Assistant, and currently as Coordinator for Student Access throughout my time at TU.
+I have worked as a Work-study Student, Administrative Assistant, and currently as Coordinator for Student Access throughout my time at TU.
 Having experienced both the student and administrative sides of Student Access, student success became my passion.
 It is my belief that all students can be successful and deserve equal access to do so.
 It is an honor to be a part of the process.

 I realized I wanted to work with college students while serving as a Resident Assistant and then Hall Director.
 Students are an incredibly fun population, and partnering with them as they navigate college and learn how to be successful academically and in life is an amazing purpose that has strongly called me.
 My bachelor’s degree in English prepared me to think critically and capitalize on written communication in my work, and my master’s degree in Counseling and Student Personnel afforded me internship and practicum opportunities to provide individual and group counseling to college students at the University Counseling Center.
 I received my Ph.D. in Educational Psychology and Educational Therapy from Oklahoma State University.
 These experiences helped me better understand student development as well as academic and life skill-building.